 Race & Freemasonry

-The issue of race in Freemasonry is complicated.
+Race in Freemasonry is complicated.
 While most Freemasons aren’t racist and welcome men of any color to their lodges, there are areas that won’t.
-This has been admitted and discussed in many posts that are inquiring about Freemasonry, such as this Reddit post.
+This has been admitted and discussed in many posts that are inquiring about Freemasonry, all of which are generally viewed as unfortunate.

 The problem is obvious.
-There are men of differing races that want to join regular Blue Lodge Freemasonry and not Prince Hall Freemasonry.
-However, because of various stigmas and issues, it makes that endeavor problematic at the very least.
+There are men of differing races that want to join regular Blue Lodge Freemasonry and not the ‘relegated’ Prince Hall Freemasonry.
+However, because of various stigmas and issues, it makes the endeavor of conjoining problematic.

 There will no tradition of PH or BL Freemasonry if Freemasonry does not survive.
 It’s in their best interest to preserve Freemasonry itself than to allow it to dwindle into darkness by separating variations of the order.
 If Freemasonry unites many of its variations and branches, it will do a great deal of good for the order and consolidate its sense of strength and membership.

 Skull and Bones suffered similar reactions to their lack of diversity and progression.
 However, Skull and Bones decided to make some changes and have experienced positive results.
 Freemasons should not fear those type of changes as the pattern emerging is that making these type of changes has resulted positively.